coiby/kernel-tests/kselftests/README.md

 SKIP_TARGETS 		List of selftests to skip.
 This list must be in test format "collection:test".
 At this time it does not support skipping a whole collection. e.g. "bpf:test_progs net:tls netfilter:nft_trans_stress.sh". default none

+WAIVE_TARGETS 		List of selftests to waive.
+The same with SKIP_TARGETS.
+This list must be in test format "collection:test". default none

 INCLUDE			Include any files with special variables or function definitions. default none